 - Ranked 1st in Ireland and 1st in Western Europe for Accounting (Eduniversal 2021)

-In eight months of study, graduates attain the following professional exemptions:
+After eight months of study, graduates may claim the following professional exemptions:

-- ACCA: All 9 Papers at the Applied Knowledge and Applied Skills levels (formerly known as Papers F1 to F9)
+- ACCA: Various papers at the Applied Knowledge and Applied Skills levels;

 - Chartered Accountants Ireland (ACA): Full CAP 1 exemption;